-Commercial doors are not only the first point of contact for any business; they are also an essential factor in keeping your business safe.
+Commercial doors are not only the first point of contact for any business.
+They are also an essential factor in keeping your business safe.
+A strong commercial door ensures that your employees and customers remain safe while inside and working.
+Commercial doors may be made of different materials, but they are designed to withstand extreme weather conditions and last for a long time.
 Fortunately, there are ways to strengthen a commercial door with the help of a commercial door locksmith.
 Read on to learn more!

 Commercial locks come in many forms.
-From high-security lock cylinders to smart electronic lock systems, choosing the commercial door lock that is right for your needs is not an easy feat for non-experts.
+From high-security lock cylinders to smart electronic lock systems, choosing the right commercial door lock for your needs is not an easy feat for non-experts.
 Here is where the services of a commercial locksmith come in handy.

-Commercial locks are graded higher based on a set of rigid and demanding testing processes defined by industry entities such as the American National Standards Institute (ANSI).
-Grade 1 and Grade 2 are the two most common grades for commercial locks — Grade 1 being the strongest and most durable and Grade 2 being medium-duty locks.
+Commercial locks are graded higher based on rigid testing processes defined by the American National Standards Institute (ANSI).
+Grade 1 and Grade 2 are the two most common grades for commercial locks: Grade 1 being the strongest and most durable and Grade 2 being medium-duty locks.

-Ideally, you should already know the type of lock to use before your commercial door installation.
-If your business is located in an area of high traffic or your door needs increased security, it is wise to install your exterior door with Grade 1 locks.
-If your area has a low crime rate, Grade 2 locks on exterior doors will suffice.
+Ideally, you should know the type of lock before your commercial door installation.
+For example, suppose your business is located in a high-traffic area, or your door needs increased security.
+Then, installing your exterior door with Grade 1 locks is recommended.
+Meanwhile, Grade 2 locks on exterior doors will suffice if your area has a low crime rate.

-Another way to strengthen your door further is by reinforcing it with door security hardware, such as a spin collar, latch protector, or strike plate.
-These door hardware are installed on the door to prevent latches from being tampered with and help to protect the door against kicking during a forced entry.
+Another way to strengthen your door further is by reinforcing it with door security hardware.
+This hardware may be a spin collar, a latch protector, or a strike plate.
+Each piece of hardware is installed on the door to prevent latches from being tampered with.
+They also help to protect the door against kicking during a forced entry.

-Without added security features, a commercial door can be pried open by using a screwdriver or a PVC card to push back the latch through the gap between the frame and the door.
-Doors with more secured locks like a deadbolt are a lot more difficult to open.
+Without added security features, a commercial door can be pried open by using a screwdriver.
+Another attempt is using a PVC card, pushing back the latch through the gap between the frame and the door.
+Doors with more secured locks like a deadbolt are much more difficult to open.

 Spin collars are hardened protective collars installed around the exterior face of a cam lock or mortise lock to protect it against wrenching or clamping.
-Spin (or torque) collars deter intruders from twisting the mortise lock because it spins freely and is impossible to get hold of.
+They deter intruders from twisting the mortise lock because it spins freely and is impossible to get hold of.

 Strike plates are reinforced (or elongated) metal plates installed on doors of wood or other vulnerable materials.
-It is recommended that you mount the strike plate using screws at least 3-inch long so that the screws go all the way through the door frame into the house’s framing.
-This will make the door stronger and harder for intruders to kick in.
+It is recommended that you mount the strike plate using screws at least 3 inches long so that the screws go all the way through the door frame into the house’s framing.
+That will make the door stronger and harder for intruders to kick in.

 There are many ways to reinforce a commercial door using a locksmith service.
 If you are looking for a locksmith Washington DC for the best solution, turn to MacArthur Locks & Doors.
 We are a commercial door Washington DC company with years of experience in commercial door repair.
 Call us today for more information.